 The problem in Cymru is that many Welsh Town/Community councils support the monarchy because they've become colonised by incomers who sit on the 'council'; it's our fault for not contesting the seats and ousting them.
 Some councils are already preparing for the forthcoming Queen's Jubilee; Llandeilo Town Council and its jubilee committee erected special union jack jubilee flags along the high street the day before St Davis's Day.
 After receiving complaints from some residents, they replied that it was a 'democratic decision'.

-I'm not sure it can be a 'democratic decision' about flying Jubilee flags when a Jubilee committee suggested it.
+It may not be such a 'democratic decision' about flying Jubilee flags when a Jubilee committee suggested it.

 They've now agreed to take them down but warned that 'they'll be replaced' nearer the Jubilee date.

 There is nothing wrong with contributing to their community; it is a noble thing to do.
-The problem starts when some of these councillors start to develop colonial tendencies, either deliberately or unconsciously, such as proposals and actions viewed as alien to the community as in Llandeilo Town.
+However, the problem starts when some councillors develop colonial tendencies, either deliberately or unconsciously, such as proposals and actions viewed as alien to the community, as in Llandeilo Town.

-If you're concerned about the direction and some decisions your local council have taken, consider joining your Town/Community council and contest from within or be vocal in your criticism from the outside, but never-ever stay silent.
+If you're concerned about the direction and some decisions your local council have taken, consider joining your Town/Community council and contest from within.
+Alternatively, you can be vocal in your criticism from the outside but never-ever stay silent.